-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Overall, we maintained strong progress towards achieving the objectives established in the plan.
-The impact of the pandemic meant that our focus day-to-day continued to be on ensuring that disadvantaged learners got the best possible experience in school, and that their attendance returned to pre-pandemic levels.
-We worked hard to ensure that routines and high expectations were quickly reestablished so that pupils could achieve well in school.
+The ongoing impact of the pandemic meant that our focus day-to-day continued to be on ensuring that disadvantaged learners got the best possible experience in school, and that their attendance returned to the level we aim for.
+The school is a positive and welcoming environment for disadvantaged learners and staff work hard to develop positive relationships with pupils.